 What Is Taipei 101’s Pendulum Weight?

-Taipei 101’s mass damper weighs 660 metric tons.
-Moreover, the massive steel sphere is 18-feet (5.4 meters) in diameter.
+Taipei 101’s mass damper weighs 660 metric tons (600,000 kg).
+The massive steel sphere is 18 feet (5.4 meters) in diameter.

 How Much Did Taipei 101 Cost To Build?

-Is Taipei 101 Worth Visiting?
+Conclusion: Is Taipei 101 Worth Visiting?